Vaccine mandates not expected to be addressed in upcoming special session

 The special session is expected to last a week.
 It legally takes a week to pass a bill.

 The public will be able to view the special session at the Capitol from viewing stations that will be set up inside the building.
-In addition, the special session will be live-streamed.
+In addition, the special session will be live-streamed at oklegislature.gov.